ggacusan10/Set/README.md

 # Set
-The classic Set puzzle game
+The classic Set puzzle game!
+This is Assignment 2 from Stanford's CS193P class.